kamituel/arduino/doc/wav_playback/wav_playback.md

 # WAV audio playback from SD card

+**Note**: I couldn't get sufficienty high audio quality from Arduino Pro Mini 3.3V 8MHz, so I gave up on that, thus this guide incomplete.

 ## Prerequisities

 The TMRpcm library reads audio files from an SD card.
 You need to make sure that